Sudarshan-PR/Sudarshan-PR/README.md

 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="adam-pw" /></p>

 - dev.
-- "If I was stranded on an island and the only way to get off was to make a pretty UI, I'd die there." - some rando named Linus Torvalds
+- Quote I find most relatable "If I was stranded on an island and the only way to get off was to make a pretty UI, I'd die there."
 - 📫 How to reach me : **psudarshan37@gmail.com**

 <br />